jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 2. `avr-objdump` generates a dump file `conway.dump.txt` with the list of all symbols and all assembly code part of the final executable

-On an ATtiny84A (8KB available for code, 512 bytes for data), here is the output of `avr-size`:
+For an ATtiny84A (8KB available for code, 512 bytes for data), here is the output of `avr-size`:

 	AVR Memory Usage
 	----------------